dhs88103/Note-Taker-App/README.md

 ## Description

-Using the starter code give by the challenge, I built routing to get and post notes api.
-Using uuid the notes are able to be give id's.
+Using the starter code given by the challenge, I built routing to GET and POST notes api.
+Using uuid the notes are able to be given id's.

 ## Installation